Can Dogs Burp?

 Dog Burps

-Young puppies may be especially susceptible to burps and hiccups since they tend to eat very quickly and they are prone to consuming a bunch of air with their meals.
-Even if they are still suckling, they may occasionally drink a little too quickly.
+Young puppies may be especially susceptible to burps and hiccups since they tend to eat very quickly, and they are prone to consuming a bunch of air with their meals, especially when there's more than one pup around.

-Your dog burping on occasion is nothing to be worried about, in fact, it is perfectly natural.
+Your dog burping on occasion is nothing to be worried about; in fact, it is perfectly natural.
 However, excessive burping or gas could indicate an underlying issue that may need to be addressed.

 Causes of Dog Burps